Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: The elliptic problem

-where the limits behind are understood as $p\to +\infty$, uniformly in $x$, for bounded $u$.\\ The main result of this section is the following Theorem, for the solvability and uniqueness of the elliptic problem at the junction, with non linear Neumann condition at the junction point. \begin{Theorem} Assume $(\mathcal{E})$.
-The following elliptic problem at the junction, with Neumann boundary condition at the vertex
+The main result of this section is the following Theorem, for the solvability and uniqueness of the elliptic problem posed on the junction, with non linear Neumann condition at the junction point. \begin{Theorem} Assume $(\mathcal{E})$.
+Then system \eqref{eq base 2}, is uniquely solvable in the class $\mathcal{C}^{2+\alpha}(\mathcal{J}^a)$. \end{Theorem} Theorem \ref{th:exi elli} is stated without proof in \cite{Lions Souganidis 1}.
+For the convenience of the reader, we sketch its proof in the Appendix.
+The uniqueness of the solution of \eqref{eq base 2}, is a consequence of the elliptic comparison Theorem for smooth solutions, for the Neumann problem, stated in this Section, and whose proof uses the same arguments of the proof of the parabolic comparison Theorem \ref{th : para comparison th}.

-is uniquely solvable in the class $\mathcal{C}^{2+\alpha}(\mathcal{J}^a)$. \end{Theorem} Theorem \ref{th:exi elli} is stated without proof in \cite{Lions Souganidis 1}.
-For the convenience of the reader, we sketch its proof in the Appendix.\\ The uniqueness of the solution of \eqref{eq :ellip Neumann}, is a consequence of the elliptic comparison Theorem for smooth solutions, for the Neumann problem, stated in this Section, and whose proof uses the same arguments of the proof of the parabolic comparison Theorem \ref{th : para comparison th}.
-We complete this section by recalling the definition of super and sub solution for the elliptic problem \eqref{eq :ellip Neumann}, and the corresponding elliptic comparison Theorem. \begin{Definition} Let $u\in \mathcal{C}^{2}(\mathcal{J}^a)$.
+We complete this section by recalling the definition of super and sub solution for the elliptic problem \eqref{eq base 2}, and the corresponding elliptic comparison Theorem. \begin{Definition} Let $u\in \mathcal{C}^{2}(\mathcal{J}^a)$.
 We say that $u$ is a super solution (resp. sub solution) of

 if

 \end{Definition} \begin{Theorem} Elliptic comparison Theorem, see for instance Theorem 2.1 of \cite{Lions Souganidis 1}. ~\\ Assume ($\mathcal{E}$).
 Let $u\in \mathcal{C}^{2}(\mathcal{J}^a)$ (resp. $v\in \mathcal{C}^{2}(\mathcal{J}^a)$) a super solution (resp. a sub solution) of \eqref{eq : Neum1}, satisfying for all $i\in\{1\ldots I\}$, $u_i(a_i)\ge v_i(a_i)$.
 Then for each $(x,i)\in\mathcal{J}^a$ : $u_i(x)\ge v_i(x)$. \end{Theorem}